-As more and more voices are calling for a system-wide approach to drug policy, one that addresses the evidence of its fundamental incongruity with the principles of equality and proportionality, we find your continued silence on the topic deeply regrettable and we note with grave concern any action on your part that fails to address the inherent human rights problems of prohibition.
+Thus, we note with grave concern any action on your part that fails to reflect an unbiased attitude towards what changes in the existing drug control machinery that might best serve humanity, and we are troubled by your argument that Member States should refrain from discussing, within UNGASS 2016, issues that were not included in the 2014 Joint Ministerial Statement.
 Together with Mexico, Colombia, Ecuador, Uruguay, Costa Rica, Guatemala, the Czech Republic and other actors, we reject any attempt to turn the UNGASS 2016 into a talk club supportive of the status quo, and we find such prohibitionist preferences deeply disturbing as most experts on drug policy will agree that the war on drugs, including its foundation, the UN drug control conventions, are political and not evidence-based constructs.
 Indeed, as a majority of drug policy researchers agree that rather than protecting the public health and welfare (which was the whole point of the drug conventions), the global drug control regime has only succeeded in making matters worse, it appears obvious that we need to look beyond the parameters of prohibition to find a just and effective solution to the world drug problem.